 PVPC staff members set up information tables at a variety of area events from cultural to regional fairs and provided opportunities to learn about the project and participate in MetroQuest surveying.
-Community partners involvement in Hampshire and Hampden Counties.

 Web-based Outreach

 The project website (www.sustainableknowledgecorridor.org) was an important resource throughout the project.
 It provided links to the project's Facebook and YouTube pages as well as project updates and draft reports.
 The site also provided access to important elements of the project's Bistate plan.
 These included the SKC dashboard of sustainability indicators and the on-line survey tool "MetroQuest," which allowed participants to set priorities, make choices and see project outcomes.
 For details of these features see the Bi-state plan which will be available in 2014.